How To Master Spoken English When You Already Know Written English

 But you can apply the main idea of the book to learning English — most people who are expert listeners do things differently than just learning and memorizing words from a textbook.

-I know it seems like common sense — the best way to understand spoken English is to focus on listening.
+I know it seems like common sense — the best way to master spoken English is to focus on listening.

 Academic studies show that listening is the best way to improve all of your English skills.